Vietnam National University, Hanoi

-Vietnam National University, Hanoi (VNU; Đại học Quốc gia Hà Nội, ĐHQGHN) is a public research university system in Hanoi, Vietnam.
-The university system has 10 member universities and faculties.
+Vietnam National University, Hanoi (VNU; Đại học Quốc gia Hà Nội) is a public research university system in Hanoi, Vietnam.
+It has 12 member universities and schools.
 VNU is one of two Vietnam's national universities, the other one being Vietnam National University, Ho Chi Minh City.

-It was ranked 201–250th in Asia by the QS University Rankings 2020.
-In 2020, it was one of the two Vietnamese universities to be included in the QS Global Ranking of Top 150 universities under 50 years old by 2021.
+VNU was ranked 158th in Asia by the QS University Rankings 2026.
+For some consecutive years, it has maintained the No.1 position in Viet Nam’s only domestic university ranking system, the Vietnam’s University Rankings (VNUR).

+The President of Vietnam National University, Hanoi is appointed and dismissed by the Prime Minister of Vietnam.
+The position belongs to the first-tier leadership group under the management of the Central Secretariat of the Communist Party of Vietnam, and is institutionally equivalent to the rank of Vice Minister of ministries and ministerial-level agencies.